Olly (company): History

 In 2012, Olly founder Eric Ryan sold his Method company to Ecover.

-Olly was founded in 2013.
+Olly was founded in 2014.
 Later, in 2014, Ryan worked with Target on a program that emphasized eco-friendly products.
 He had trouble selecting a brand for the health & wellness category.
 Ryan stated that he "couldn't find a worse aisle than the nutritional supplement aisle," calling it "dated and filled with uninspiring brands and mediocre product."
 Ryan and Harrington both recall being in a store in Boulder, Colorado, where "strangers would just come up to [them] and ask how many milligrams of zinc they should take."
 Afterwards, the two began brainstorming on an idea for a vitamin company with the aim to "simplify" them and make its focus on "end benefit versus the individual ingredients."
 Additionally, the brand caters to the millennial cohort.

 After meeting with Target executives, Ryan and Olly co-founder Brad Harrington began work on the vitamin company.
 In April 2015, Olly debuted their first 20 products in Target stores.
 In its first year operating, the company broke even in its first year.
 Olly products were sold at Target exclusively in its first year.
 Instead of focusing on their Olly.com website, the brand "enthusiastically embraced brick-and-mortar retailers as its main selling channel," and would come to be sold at other stores like GNC, CVS, and Albertsons, among others.
 Unilever acquired Olly in 2019.

 In 2021, Olly's headquarters in San Francisco won a San Francisco Design Week award in the Interior Design category.

+Olly has been subject to many class action lawsuits, including for claims on its Chillax gummies, Sleep products and for deceptive marketing on its website.